SagarRaghuvanshi31/Linux/README.md

 ```
 - **Make a folder or directory** <br>

-This command is use to make a folder <br>
+Run this command to make a folder <br>

 mkdir = make directory <br>
 cloud = folder name